shells-dw/streamdeck-totalmix/docs/dials-and-gestures.md

 Either can be reassigned.
 The menu is grouped by what the choice acts on and only offers what the target supports:

 - **This dial** — mute, solo/PFL, cue (classic only), phantom power, set to −∞, set to 0 dB, centre the pan, bypass the effect, back to neutral, to neutral and back.
-- **Control room** — dim, mono, talkback, speaker B, external input, mute FX return, recall main volume.
+- **Control room** — dim, mono, talkback, speaker B, **Mute Main Out**, external input, mute FX return, recall main volume.
 These are global switches, so any dial can carry one.
+Mute Main Out mirrors the ARC USB operation: Main Out supplies the state, and both Main Out and Main Out B receive the new real output-mute value.
 - **Global** — mute all, solo all.
 - **Nothing**.